 You might as well consign your vote to a hurricane as to today’s mass political parties.
 How can mere party bosses represent everyone’s interests with fairness, balance and accuracy?
-How dare we entrust our unique aspirations to interchangeable smoky back rooms of self-serving politicians?
+How dare we entrust our unique aspirations to self-serving politicians in smoky back rooms?
 It is ridiculous to think that one or two or less than thousands of political parties could articulate so many divergent needs.

-We will need an Agora much better wired and informed; so raw, edgy, fact-stuffed and thrice-cross-checked that it would be paralyzed under weapons constraints and only find true expression on PeaceWorld.
+We will need an Agora much better wired and informed; so raw, edgy, fact-stuffed and thrice-cross-checked that it would suffer paralysis under weapons constraints and only find true expression on PeaceWorld.

-Insofar political parties redefined themselves and split apart, they would give more power back to their adherents.
+Insofar political parties redefined themselves and broke up into smaller groups, they would give more power back to their adherents.
 This redistribution of power will deprive weapons elites of their two most lop-sided advantages: economies of scale in influence peddling and control over monologue mass media.
 It will make redundant the one thing they must prove themselves really good at: raising massive armed forces quickly.
 This one talent justifies, in their eyes, every personal wrongdoing, institutional incompetence and unforeseen consequence for which they should blame themselves.

-During the 20th Century, once-dominant military, political and treasury specialists had to take a back seat to corporate managers who had mastered all the fundamentals of world war: mass culture, industrial production, resource extraction and scientific research.
+During the 20th Century, once-dominant military, political and treasury specialists were forced to take a back seat to corporate managers who had mastered all the fundamentals of world war: mass culture, industrial production, resource extraction and scientific research.

 In 1602, the Dutch Republic chartered the first joint stock (mercantile) company to seize colonial treasures and defend them militarily — closely followed by other imperial states.
 It wound up ruining itself over the hyper-inflated price of tulip bulbs (of all things!).

-Today, equally supreme weapon technicians control every modern state, if only indirectly.
-Many trans-national corporations outspend most nations ― and the economic bubbles they will see pop to their ruin will be for stakes even more ludicrous than tulips.
+Today, equally supreme weapon technicians control every modern state if only indirectly.
+Many trans-national corporations outspend most nations ― and the economic bubbles that will burst and ruin them will be for stakes even more ludicrous than the price of tulip bulbs.

 In earlier civilizations, every corporate clergy became hopelessly corrupt.
 This happened eventually, no matter how well disciplined, well intentioned and honest it may have been at first.
 This will happen to any organization that considers itself fit to rule unilaterally on every topic.
 Longstanding competence and honesty require permanent competition.
 Any “permanent victory” by one side or the other (which side and its particularities do not really matter) leads to the victor’s inevitable corruption and incompetence.